 Animate a sprite through a series of textures.

 Create textures from data that is not directly stored in the app bundle.

 Render a node tree into a texture.
-For example, you might want to take a screenshot of your gameplay to show to the player after he or she completes the level.
+For example, you might want to take a screenshot of your gameplay to show to the player after they complete the level.

 Preload textures into memory before presenting a scene.

 You do all of these things by working directly with